wso2-attic/ballerina-integrator/README.md

 ## Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc.
 However, observability is disabled by default via configuration.
 Observability can be enabled by adding following configurations to `ballerina.conf` file and starting the ballerina service using it.
+A sample configuration file can be found in `service-composition/guide/travel_agency/`.

 ```ballerina
 [b7a.observability]